JoshuaRVLS/jot-editor/README.md

 - `Backspace`, `Delete`, `Enter`, `Tab`, arrows, and selection keys work like a modern terminal editor
 - `Esc` clears selection or releases focus from a sub-panel like the terminal/sidebar

-There is still some old mode-related code in the source tree, but the user-facing flow is currently editing-first and modeless.
+Any legacy mode internals are implementation details; the user-facing flow is editing-first and modeless.

 ### 4. Layout Model